Our Historic Building

 “Each night, a postal worker had to climb through that door to lower the flag.
 Each morning, he climbed out again to raise the flag.
 We feel as though we climbed through a trap door into American history when we restored this building.
 And that’s a good feeling.”

-The building qualified to be placed on the National Register of Historic Places in 1991.
-That same year, SFLIC was presented an award for Outstanding Accomplishment in Historic Preservation by the Historic Preservation Alliance of Arkansas.
+The building qualified to be placed on the National Register of Historic Places in 1990.
+In 1991, SFLIC was presented an award for Outstanding Accomplishment in Historic Preservation by the Historic Preservation Alliance of Arkansas.